StackVista/stackstate-docs/setup/agent/centos.md

 ### Configure

+#### Configure the Agent

+The StackState Agent configuration is located in the file `/etc/stackstate-agent/stackstate.yaml`.

+{% hint style="info" %}
+[Restart the StackState Agent](#start-stop-or-restart-the-agent) to reload the configuration files and apply any changes.
+{% endhint %}

+#### Configure integrations

 The Agent can be configured to run checks that integrate with external systems.

-* StackState Agent configuration: `/etc/stackstate-agent/stackstate.yaml`
-* Integration configurations: `/etc/stackstate-agent/conf.d/`
+Configuration for integrations run through the StackState Agent can be found in the directory `/etc/stackstate-agent/conf.d/`.
+Each integration has its own configuration file that is used by the enabled Agent checks.

+Documentation for the available StackState integrations, including configuration details can be found on the [StackPacks > Integrations pages](/stackpacks/integrations/).

+% hint style="info" %}
+[Restart the StackState Agent](#start-stop-or-restart-the-agent) to reload the configuration files and apply any changes.
+{% endhint %}

 ### Upgrade